Bible Study and Other Opportunities for spiritual growth

 "Twelve Christian Belief's That Drive You Crazy"

-On January 14, 2018, at 6:00 p.m. this study will begin.
+On January 14, 2018, at 6:00 p.m. this study began.
 The study will continue for twelve weeks and will include videos and open discussion.
 Those interested are invited to come and share religious experiences that have been negative as well as positive.
 This study is not for congregational members only.
 All are invited to attend and participate in the discussion.

 Thanks to a group of dedicated volunteers, the UPC library is open.
 When you find a book or magazine you are interested in, just fill out the form on the clipboard.
 There is also a magazine clipboard.
 Don’t let the bar code numbers scare you away!
 The only numbers needed are the ones on the right side of the bar code.
 Ignore the zeros on the left.
 There is an example on the form to help you.